The main databases for advertising and market research are:

 Provides access to all SAGE journals covering a wide range of subject areas including business, humanities, social sciences, science, technology and medicine periodicals.

-Full-text access to scientific, technical & medical peer-reviewed journals.
+Full-text access to scientific, technical & medical peer-reviewed journals and book chapters.

 Access journals, reference works and current protocols covering a range of scientific, medical, technical and professional disciplines.